-As a person who gives lot of importance in life to harmony, it is painful to hear whats happening in USA.
+As a person who gives lot of importance in life to harmony, it is painful to hear the social disturbances in USA these days.

 I personally experienced the warmth that the great Indian monk, Swami Vivekananda famously said at a Chicago conference more than 100 years ago “brothers and sisters of america”.
 A land of freedom – life, liberty and the pursuit of happiness.

 I always had beautiful experiences making friendships with people during my stay in USA.

 The colour of the skin, eyes, hair or any other physical attribute neither hindered nor entered our minds.